LeoEatle/react-composition-input/README.md

 # Q & A
 ### Why `value` props not work in this input?
 I use inner state to manage the `value` of input.
 So **Please do not pass value as props to `react-composition-input`**.
-A warning will show if you do so.
+A warning will show up if you do so.

 ### Why to detect Chrome and call `onInputChange` after `compositionend` event?
 After Chrome v53, the `compositionend` event is emitted after `textInput` event.
 It causes that `compositionend` event emitted but `onInputChange` function is not be called.
 So we need to call `onInputChange` for another time.